 Alexandra is the Communications Director at Young Australians in International Affairs and a Policy Graduate in the Australian Public Service.

 Alex holds an MSc International Relations from the London School of Economics and Political Science (LSE).
 Here she pursued regional specialisations in Chinese foreign and security policy, and the politics and foreign policy of the European Union.
 She also speaks both Mandarin and German.

 Alex has professional background in international relations, research, social media and digital communications.
 She has experience working in Australia and overseas, not-for-profit organisations, a think tank, and in government settings.

 Lauren is the Careers Director for Young Australians in International Affairs.
 She joined the Careers portfolio in 2019 and enjoys playing a role in equipping young Australians with the skills and resources to pursue their chosen career path.
 Lauren is a Master of Philosophy candidate in French Studies at the University of Adelaide.
-Her thesis explores how the fictional works of contemporary French authors share commentary on France’s socio-political climate.
+Her thesis explores how the fictional works of contemporary French authors offer commentary on France’s socio-political climate.

 Lauren’s professional experience spans across the public service, academia, and not-for-profit organisations.
-Currently working in diplomatic relations in the South Australian government, she has had the opportunity to showcase and continue developing her research, writing, and international relations skills.
-She is a World Economic Forum Global Shaper, an alumna of DFAT's Australia-Indonesia Youth Exchange Program (AIYEP), and a former South Australian Youth Parliamentarian.
-Lauren speaks English and French, and is currently learning Indonesian and Mandarin.
+Currently working in diplomatic relations in the South Australian government, she has had the opportunity to showcase and continue developing her skills in research, writing, and international relations.
+Lauren is a former South Australian Youth Parliamentarian and an alumna of DFAT's Australia-Indonesia Youth Exchange Program.
+She speaks English and French, and is currently learning Indonesian and Mandarin.